Office Secret Santa

 A good office Secret Santa does not need complicated rules.
 It needs a clear frame that everyone understands.
 If you want to prepare the broader rule set, start with budget, gift rules and exclusions.

-A fixed budget, a friendly gift style, clear no-gos and a real exchange date are usually enough.
+A fixed budget, a friendly gift style, clear limits and a real exchange date are usually enough.
 At work, neutral, useful or gently funny gifts are safer than very personal jokes.

 Example message for your team chat